-At the end of the track is a viewing platform for Stevensons Falls however you can view the falls from ground height to without climbing the steps.
-These photos were in winter when there was quite a bit of water running.
+At the end of the track is a viewing platform for Stevensons Falls however you can also view the falls from ground height without climbing the steps.
+These photos were in winter when there was quite a bit of water running over the falls.

 Plenty of people were having a paddle in different spots of the creek , getting photos and exploring.

 From here you turn around and walk back to the carpark on the same track.

 There is free dog friendly camping at the nearby Stevensons Falls Campground (you drive past it on the way to the falls).
 This is also where the long version of the walk leaves from.

 Not travelling yet?
 Save to Pinterest for later

 Are dogs allowed at Stevensons falls?

 Yes dogs are allowed in both the Stevensons Falls Campground and on the Stevensons Falls Walk.
 It is in the Otway Forest Park which is forest managed land and you can view these on their more to explore app.

 Dogs are allowed in some places in the Otways.
 You can drive through the National Park on gazetted roads with dogs in the car however there are only some places, picnic areas and walks that dogs are allowed out of the car.
 In most areas of the National Park they are not allowed.
 You can see a list of dog-friendly walks in the Otways and Great Ocean Road for more ideas.

 Are dogs allowed in the redwood forest otways?